JimmyKenMerchant/RaspberryPi/sound_box/README.md

 * GPIO16 as Output of Playing Signal

+* GPIO17 as Output of Synchronization Clock OUT of Sound Box

 * GPIO20 as Output of GATE Signal Synchronized with MIDI IN (On Note Off Event)

-* GPIO27 as Output of Synchronization Clock OUT of Sound Box

 * GPIO15 as Input of RXD0 (UART) for MIDI IN